mikesol/shummy/README.md

 ### `store.js`

 Just stuff you want to store.
+Always an object!

 ```javascript
 export default {